-Not-for-profits seek funding in many ways, from soliciting private donations, holding fundraising events, competitions and seeking government or philanthropic grants.
+Not-for-profits seek funding in many ways - including, asking for private donations, holding fundraising events and competitions, and seeking government or philanthropic grants.

 A range of laws can apply when fundraising or holding events.
 It’s important to plan well in advance, as permits and licenses are often required, and these can take weeks for government departments to process.
 Legal requirements for events and fundraising are often state-specific, which means if your event or fundraising crosses states you will need to consider and comply with the requirements in each state.